Sprayer

 Digital pressure gauge

-Two types of pressure gauge are used:
+Two types of pressure gauges are used:

 Needle pressure gauge